 I love a good mystery.
 Don’t you?
 Here we are, a little over two months from our deros (departure) date from South Korea and we are still waiting on orders.
 We have no idea where we are going next.
 You would think after more than 20 years, I’d be used to the hurry up and wait mentality of the military.

-Living in South Korea for two years is a long time for an American ex-pat.
+Living in South Korea for two years is a long time for an American expat.
 What I Have Learned Living in South Korea could fill a book.
-It’s a little past our 1 year anniversary in Korea.
+It’s a little past our 1st anniversary in Korea.
 Which means we have one more year to go.
-We have no idea…
+We have no idea where…

 The Remembrance Wall is quite sobering.
 The wall is constructed out of beautiful black marble that is reflective.
 As you read the names, you also see your image.
 I couldn’t help but see myself in every name on the wall and there are so many.
 Too many.
 We wandered around the beautifully carved memorial where more than 40,896 souls from all over the world are carved in perpetuity this past Memorial Day weekend and I’m so glad we did.